-- Identify relevant safety issues and appropriate of use essential oils.
+- Identify relevant safety issues and appropriate use of essential oils.

-- Categorize described essential oils into top, middle and base note categories and possible health and wellbeing applications.
+- Categorize described essential oils into top, middle, and base note categories and possible health and wellbeing applications.

 - Apply essential oil blending use to a variety of case scenarios and read faculty comments.

 - *Apply principles of blending to create both a mood and health support aromatherapy blend.

 - Describe a personal case study and what blend you would create for this patient.

 Complete all the course work, course evaluation, and the final test with a score of 70% or better.
 Upon successful completion, you will be able to print your certificate of completion (shows participation, not CE credits).

 - Principles of Blending - Explore an in-depth explanation of blending principles, safety tips, dilution ratios, and how to identify top, middle, and base notes.